Skip to main content

 Initialize Account

-Address Derivation: Token account addresses are derived using SHA256(owner + mint + user_seed), creating a unique address for each mint and owner combination.
-Use derive-token-account to calculate the address before creating the account.
+Address Derivation: Token account addresses are automatically derived using SHA256(owner + mint + user_seed), creating a unique address for each mint and owner combination.
+You can verify the derived address using derive-token-account.

 mint